Frequently Asked Questions

 What kinds of clocks do you repair?

-We specialize in wall clocks, mantle clocks, cuckoo clocks, and quartz battery-operated clocks.
+We specialize in wall clocks, mantel clocks, cuckoo clocks, and quartz battery-operated clocks.
 These may be antique, vintage, or modern in style.

 How long does a typical repair take?

 Turnaround time varies depending on the type of clock and the nature of the repair.
-Most projects are completed within a few weeks.
+Most projects are completed within a month.
 Once we’ve assessed your clock, we’ll provide a more specific estimate.
+Because every clock is evaluated individually, timelines reflect the clock’s condition and the care required—not a fixed schedule.

 Do you offer estimates before starting work?

 Yes.
-After evaluating your clock, we provide a clear estimate and discuss the scope of work before beginning any repair.
+After evaluating your clock, we discuss the scope of work so you can make an informed decision before any repair begins.

 Do you offer in-home service?